Please view the following image to understand how the submission form works, and how your project will appear on AR page.

 - Captions, if necessary, to be sent in the essay, in exactly the same order as the photographs.

 - Profile photo is required. (size 250 pixels on its widest side, saved at 72 dpi).
-May or may not be used.
+It may or may not be used by us, depending on the nature of the article.

 - Photographers may be invited for an interview if more information needs to be ascertained.